Pay it Forward: Become a Supporter of the Work. Learn More

 We know from the story of Creation that there was a time in spiritual history when the Light of the Creator and His Creation, the Vessel -- which was the single united origin of all of our souls -- were one, and in perfect harmony.
 This is the story of the endless world which you have learned about in your studies of Kabbalah.
 This was the starting point, the origin of the desire that all human beings seek -- a desire to become one, with our mates, with the world, and ultimately with God.
 Somehow, deep in our spiritual DNA, we remember this ultimate union.
 For we cannot have a desire for that which we have not tasted.

 And yet, the world was not destroyed.
 In fact, we were given a chance to start again.
 After the flood, humanity began again.
-All was united.
-At the end of the portion of Noah it says,
+All were united.
+At the end of the portion of Noah, it says,

 The entire world was united; one world, one vision.
 They wanted to build a tower to create a cleaving, a oneness again with the Creator.
 They wanted a new humanity based on this oneness.
 They wanted to attain heaven, to go back to the endless world.
 They spoke one language, they were one nation, with one religion, and a powerful desire to connect to God.
 To elevate to God, is that not a good desire?
 What was wrong?